Luis Boza Architect

 Notes & references

 Stair geometry per International Residential Code tread and riser standards and long-standing rules of thumb.
 C. Alexander, A Pattern Language.
-Project imagery: Barn-Inspired Bliss (Culpeper, VA), Timeless Transformation, Luis Boza Architect.
+Project imagery: From Safety to Sculpture (Arlington, VA), Hidden Treasures (North Cleveland Park, DC), Modern Heights (Kent, DC), Luis Boza Architect.